erlwes/WinRM-Cloak/README.md

 ### The attacker would have to
 1. Figure out that a listener is active on UDP 10000 (nmap will not detect.
 No resposebuffer on listener/no reply is returned)
 2. Figure out the correct seed/key in order to generate the correct OTP that is accepted by the listener, which in turn opens WinRM on TCP 3000 (non-default port)
-3. Guess the correct PSSession configuration name (defaults are removed).
-I dont think one can enumerate the session configs remote?
+3. Guess the correct PSSession configuration name (defaults are removed), or know how to ennumerate these when having username, password and correct port.
 4. Have a username and a password for the remote server, and connect to it

 ### Combine with